Faith1Matara/alx-system_engineering-devops/0x02-shell_redirections/README.md

- script thar parse web server logs
+script that parses web server logs in tsv format